2022 in Bare Knuckle Fighting Championship

-The year 2022 is the 5th year in the history of the Bare Knuckle Fighting Championship, a bare-knuckle fighting promotion based in Philadelphia.
+The year 2022 was the fifth year in the history of the Bare Knuckle Fighting Championship, a bare-knuckle fighting promotion based in Philadelphia.

 Background

-2022 season is expected to start with Bare Knuckle Fighting Championship Fight Night: Jackson.
+The 2022 season started with Bare Knuckle Fighting Championship Fight Night: Jackson.
 BKFC is available on PPV all over the world and on FITE TV.

 List of events

 Bare Knuckle Fighting Championship Fight Night: Jackson

-Bare Knuckle Fighting Championship Fight Night: Jackson was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on January 29, 2022, at the Jackson Convention Complex in Jackson, Mississippi, USA.
+Bare Knuckle Fighting Championship Fight Night: Jackson (also known as BKFC Fight Night 5) was a bare-knuckle fighting event held by Bare Knuckle Fighting Championship on January 29, 2022, at the Jackson Convention Complex in Jackson, Mississippi, USA.

 Background

 The event featured a rematch between Elvin Brito and Kaleb Harris for the inaugural BKFC Welterweight Championship.